amitvermaio/amitvermaio/README.md

 # Hi there 👋, I'm Amit Verma!

-I am a 2nd year B.Tech student passionate about web development and problem-solving.
+I am a pre-final year B.Tech student passionate about web development and problem-solving.
 I love to explore new technologies and continuously improve my skills by working on challenging projects.

 ---